VietPhamTuyen/kodo-python/README.rst

 Installation
 ============
-We provide a pip package for easy installation of the kodo-python library.
+We provide a pip package for the easy installation of the kodo-python library.

 To install this you'll need python and pip installed:
  - To get python `go here <https://www.python.org/downloads/>`_.
  - To install pip `follow this guide
    <https://pip.pypa.io/en/latest/installing.html>`_.

-Depending on your platform, you will need a set of tools and libraries to build the library.
+You will need a set of tools and packages to build the library.

-Common for all platforms is that you will need a recent C++11 compiler.
+On all platforms, you will need a recent C++11 compiler.
 The compilers used by Steinwurf are listed on the `buildbot page <http://buildbot.steinwurf.com>`_.